 The Westie or West Highland Terrier is characterized by a shaggy and long white coat.
-Despite the long coat, Westies don't shed.
+Despite the long coat, Westies don’t shed.
 It is likely to exhibit the problem of hair shedding only if it inherits the traits of Jack Russell.
 Having said that, the owner is required to spare time for grooming the dog.
-Maximum height of the Westie is 11 inches, while that of Jack Russell Terriers is 15 inches.
+The maximum height of the Westie is 11 inches, while that of Jack Russell Terriers is 15 inches.

-Grooming doesn't just help enhance the appearance of the coat, but also makes the dog feel comfortable and allows development of a hard coat.
+Grooming doesn’t just help enhance the appearance of the coat, but also makes the dog feel comfortable and allows the development of a hard coat.
 A wide-toothed comb should be used for body hair.
-Shorter combs, on the other hand, should be used for the hair present on head and ears.
-You should start grooming from the head and eventually proceed to shoulders and rest of the body.
+Shorter combs, on the other hand, should be used for the hair present on the head and ears.
+You should start grooming from the head and eventually proceed to the shoulders and rest of the body.

-While trimming the nails, you have to be careful so as to not damage the nail quick, i.e., the red-colored portion which supplies blood to the nail.
+While trimming the nails, you have to be careful to not damage the nail quick, i.e., the red-colored portion which supplies blood to the nail.
 Trim the nails with soft hands up to the point where you see the nail quick.